verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/variable-assign.md

 Description

-The ID of the reassigned variable defined in `Variable Define`.
+The ID of the reassigned variable defined in `VariableDefine`.

 </div>